diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/us025/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The attributes used to describe a vehicle are: Plate number, Brand, Model, Type, Tare, Gross weight, Current Kms, Registration Date, Acquisition Date and Service Frequency (in Kms).
-* **AC2:** All required fields must be filled.
+* **AC1:** A canceled task should not be deleted but rather change its state.

 ### 1.4.
 Found out Dependencies

-* No dependencies were found.
+* One dependence with US022 has there must be an entry to cancel.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a designation for the vehicle (plate number)
+  *

+* Selected data:
-    * the attributes of the vehicle
+  * the entry to cancel.

 **Output Data:**